wmsi/minecraft-python-demos/README.md

 A place for the Minecraft Python API python files

 ## scripts/
-A place for various shell scripts used on Raspberry Pis (and maybe Macs) running these demos to reset world files, the script folder, etc.
+A place for various shell scripts used on Raspberry Pis and Macs running these demos to reset world files, the code folder, etc.

-## flatWorld/
+## flatWorld/ & flatWorld-mac/
-A basic Flat World map for use with the scripts
+A basic Flat World map for use with the scripts, for the RPi and Macs (newer Minecraft), respectively.